Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

+\textbf{Continuous Ranked Probability Score} The Continuous Ranked Probability Score (CRPS) is a strictly proper scoring rule that evaluates the calibration and sharpness of the entire predictive distribution.
+It is defined as the integrated squared difference between the cumulative distribution function (CDF) of the prediction and the empirical CDF of the observation:

+where $F_i$ is the predictive CDF for the $i$-th observation, $y_i$ is the $i$-th actual observed value, and $H$ is the Heaviside step function ($H(z) = 1$ if $z \ge 0$, and $0$ otherwise).

+\textbf{Prediction-Interval Coverage Probability} The 95\% Prediction-Interval Coverage Probability (PICP$_{95}$) quantifies the empirical reliability of the model's uncertainty bounds.
+It calculates the proportion of true observations that successfully fall within the model's predicted 95\% prediction intervals:

+where $L_i$ and $U_i$ represent the respective lower and upper bounds of the 95\% predictive interval for the $i$-th observation.

 To validate the robustness of the composite quality score $Q$, we performed a sensitivity analysis evaluating the impact of the time-period length, $p$, and number of clusters, $K$, on each constituent metric independently.
 This sensitivity analysis breaks down the contributions of each metric to the final composite score.
+Results are in \Cref{tab:all_metrics}.